veevee0607/machine_dynamics/README.md

 ## SS25: Machine Dynamics
-This repository supports the course *Machine Dynamics* (Prof. Zierath), which explores the physical and mathematical description of vibrations in mechanical engineering.
+This repository supports the course *Machine Dynamics* (Prof. Zierath) at Univsersity of Rostock, which explores the physical and mathematical description of vibrations in mechanical engineering.
 It provides the basis for the design and development of dynamically loaded structures.
 Topics include system modeling, parameter identification, and the study of dynamic behavior in machines.

 To enhance understanding, the course content is digitally structured and enriched with interactive Jupyter notebooks and visual animations.
 These tools aim to make complex concepts more intuitive in a practical way.